basiakarpinski/portfolio/README.md

 ### **Volumetric Capture Technician** @ *Evercoast* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (Mar 2024 – Aug 2024)

-- Building on-location volumetric capture studios for **The Olympic Games Paris 2024** and Intel conference
+- Building on-location volumetric capture studios for **The Olympic Games Paris 2024** and Intel conferences
 - Preparing and training athletes and conference attendees for volumetric and audio capture
 - Operating proprietary capture and processing software
 - Improving the quality output of the capture studio and software